rancher/opni/enhancements/aiops/20230216-enable-gpu-services-training.md

 Scenario 2: GPU is available in central Opni cluster

 The AIOps gateway plugin will need to be modified, specifically the /model/train endpoint.
-When a request is sent to that endpoint, in the [corresponding function](https://github.com/rancher/opni/blob/main/plugins/aiops/pkg/gateway/modeltraining.go#L21), a check will need to be made to determine if the log anomaly deployments are already running for the GPU services through the Kubernetes Go library.
+When a request is sent to that endpoint, in the [corresponding function](https://github.com/rancher/opni/blob/main/plugins/aiops/pkg/gateway/modeltraining.go#L21), the following deployments will be enabled on the cluster.

 These deployments are:
 * opni-svc-preprocessing